 They tend to respond well to a reward system, and positive reinforcement goes farther than punishment due to their sensitive disposition.
-This is largely because they want to be pleased, and your positive tone and rewards provide that for them.
+This is large because they want to be pleased, and your positive tone and rewards provide that for them.

 Does a French Bulldog Require Heavy Maintenance?

 While any breed should have access to routine healthcare, some require extensive upkeep such as grooming, additional medical care, and more.

 One thing to note is a reproduction.
 Frenchies require human intervention to have puppies due to the male’s body structure and inability to mount.
 They also require c-sections for delivery.

 According to ASPCA, If you don’t intend to breed, you should spay or neuter for health and longevity benefits.